larispoli/immunoassay-lot-correction/README.md

 A shift factor of 1.0 means the plate's curve is in the same position as the reference lot's typical curve.
 A shift factor of 1.3 means the reference lot would report a concentration 1.3x higher than this plate for the same signal.

-The corrected concentration is:

-    Corrected Value = Reported Value x Shift Factor
+The corrected concentration is: Corrected Value = Reported Value x Shift Factor

 Every plate receives its own shift factor, including plates in the reference lot.
 The reference lot's median midpoint defines the scale; individual plates within the reference lot are corrected toward their own lot's median just like plates in any other lot.

-### Outlier Detection
+### **Outlier Detection**

 Plates whose standard curves do not conform to the shared shape are identified using the interquartile range (IQR) method applied to per-plate root mean square error (RMSE) values.
 Plates with RMSE exceeding Q3 + 1.5 x IQR are classified as outliers (Tukey 1977).
 This is the standard boxplot outlier rule.

 Flagged plates are excluded from the calculation of the reference lot's median midpoint so they do not influence the baseline.
 They still receive their own per-plate correction factor, but their corrected values carry additional uncertainty.
 Users should identify which samples were run on flagged plates.

-                            ### Single-Lot Datasets
+#### *Single-Lot Datasets:*

 For datasets with only one reagent lot, the pipeline functions as a plate-to-plate correction tool.
 All plates are corrected toward the lot's median midpoint.
 The workflow is identical; there is simply no between-lot component.

-## Correction Tiers
+## **Correction Tiers**

-### Tier 1 -- Standard Curve Shift Factor
+### **Tier 1 -- Standard Curve Shift Factor**

 The primary correction method.
 Uses the simultaneous curve fit described above.
 Available for every plate in the dataset because every plate has standard curve data (a requirement for inclusion in the metadata table).

 Tier 1 is based on the methodology described in Feng et al. (2019), adapted for application to reported concentrations rather than recalculation from raw signals.

+  **When Tier 1 May Not Be Appropriate**

+  *The simultaneous fit shares all curve shape parameters across plates.
+This works when lot-to-lot variation is a shift in assay sensitivity (the curve moves left or right) without a change in curve shape.
+When a fundamental assay change has occurred -- such as a new antibody batch with different binding characteristics, a change in cross-reactivity, or a switch in assay format -- the curves may differ in shape, not just position.*

-### Tier 2 -- Bridging Sample Correction
+### **Tier 2 -- Reference Sample Based Correction**

 An independent, measurement-based correction.
-A biological reference sample (pooled serum or plasma from a relevant species) measured on multiple plates provides a direct correction factor:
+A biological reference sample (e.g., pooled sample from a relevant species) measured on multiple plates provides a direct correction factor:

     Tier 2 Factor = Reference Lot Mean Concentration / Plate Concentration (same sample)